 That was some experience!

 Our guide took us uphill and explained a bit about the reindeer, their life, and the center’s involvement in their life.
 She then took us in the enclosure.
 We got to see the reindeer, pet them, and also feed them.
-I think this is one of those experiences that neither one of us will forget for many years to come.
+I think this is one of those experiences that neither one of us will ever forget.

 We said goodbye to the reindeer and returned back to the valley.